HOME

 Forlorn Crucible

 A liminal study on the human condition, where fracture gives rise to a shape that we can barely recognize.
-My subconscious feelings led me to take random photos that represented my difficulties growing up as a Japanese American, dealing with pectus excavatum, a birth defect in which one's chest caves inward.
-This led me to question: Can something greater be formed out of despair?
+Over the past few months, my subconscious feelings led me to take random photos that represented my difficulties growing up as a Japanese American dealing with pectus excavatum, a birth defect in which one's chest caves inward.
+I often found myself circling back to the dualism of the underlying beauty that lies within despair.
+More specifically, the subject matter that I often go back to includes worn objects and composed shadow abstractions.
+The title Forlorn Crucible describes a state of hopeless isolation combined with a period of intense, transformative struggle.
+Forlorn means feeling abandoned, lonely, or completely without hope, while a crucible is a severe test or a trial that forces a person to change or grow.
+It implies that while the experience is lonely and exhausting, it is the very thing that shapes who they become.
+Can something greater be formed out of despair?
 Does this "something" extend beyond humanity and perhaps life itself?
 I want my images to serve as a visual language for the "unseen" struggle, pushing the viewer to find beauty in structural vulnerability.

 “The eye is the first circle.” - Ralph Waldo Emerson